devhl-labs/CocApi/docs/apis/ClansApi.md

             var apiInstance = new ClansApi(config);
             var clanTag = "clanTag_example";  // string | Tag of the clan.
-            var realtime = true;  // bool? | Used to bypass cache.
+            var realtime = true;  // bool | Used to bypass cache.
 Only SuperCell approved users may use this option. (optional)

             try
             {